 Otherwise, the EHT AP may decide whether the User Info field in the MU-RTS Trigger frame is an HE variant User Info field or an EHT variant User Info field.

-If the B55 in the Common Info field is equal to 0 in an MU-RTS Trigger frame, an EHT AP shall not set the B54 in the Common Info field to 1.
+(#16735)If B55 in the Common Info field is equal to 0 in an MU-RTS Trigger frame, an EHT AP shall set B54 in the Common Info field to 0.

 NOTE—Refer to Table 9-45c (Valid combinations of B54 and B55 in the Common Info field, B39 in the User Info field, and solicited TB PPDU format) on valid combinations of B54 and B55 in the Common Info field, B39 in the User Info field, and User Info field variant.

-An MU-RTS Trigger frame shall not solicit a CTS frame from an HE STA within a bandwidth that is indicated by UL BW field in the Common Info field of the MU-RTS Trigger frame and that contains any punctured 20 MHz subchannel.
-If all the User Info fields in the MU-RTS Trigger frame are HE variant, the PPDU carrying the MU-RTS Trigger frame or any responding CTS frame shall not be punctured.
+An MU-RTS Trigger frame shall not solicit a CTS frame from an HE STA within a bandwidth that is indicated by UL BW field in the Common Info field of the MU-RTS Trigger frame and that contains any punctured 20 MHz subchannel. (#17813)

 An MU-RTS Trigger frame may be carried in an EHT MU PPDU if all intended recipients are non-AP EHT STAs.
 If the MU-RTS Trigger frame is carried in an EHT MU PPDU, then the EHT AP shall set the TXVECTOR parameter EHT_PPDU_TYPE of the EHT MU PPDU to 1.

-An EHT AP that transmits a PPDU carrying an MU-RTS Trigger frame shall not puncture other subchannels in addition to those indicated in the Disabled Subchannel Bitmap subfield in the EHT Operation element.
+An EHT AP that transmits a PPDU carrying an MU-RTS Trigger frame shall not puncture other (#17814)20 MHz subchannels in addition to those indicated in the Disabled Subchannel Bitmap subfield in the EHT Operation element.

 CTS frame response to an MU-RTS Trigger frame

-A non-AP EHT STA shall follow the rules defined in 35.5.2.3 (Non-AP STA behavior for UL MU operation) to determine whether the EHT STA is addressed by the HE variant User Info field or an EHT variant User Info field in an MU-RTS Trigger frame.
+(#17816)A non-AP EHT STA identified in a User Info field in an MU-RTS Trigger frame shall follow the rules defined in 35.5.2.3 (Non-AP STA behavior for UL MU operation) to determine whether the User Info field is an HE variant User Info field or an EHT variant User Info field.

 If an EHT STA is addressed by an HE variant User Info field in an MU-RTS Trigger frame, the EHT STA shall follow the rules defined in 26.2.6 (MU-RTS Trigger/CTS frame exchange procedure) in transmitting a response.

-If the EHT STA is addressed by an EHT variant User Info field in the MU-RTS Trigger frame, the EHT STA shall follow the rules defined in 26.2.6 (MU-RTS Trigger/CTS frame exchange procedure) in transmitting a response, except that UL MU CS condition shall be determined based on the rules defined in 35.5.2.4 (UL MU CS mechanism for EHT STAs).
+If the EHT STA is addressed by an EHT variant User Info field in the MU-RTS Trigger frame, the EHT STA shall follow the rules defined in 26.2.6 (MU-RTS Trigger/CTS frame exchange procedure) in transmitting a response, except that (#16738)the UL MU CS condition shall be determined based on the rules defined in 35.5.2.4 (UL MU CS mechanism for EHT STAs).
 The CTS frame in response to the MU-RTS Trigger frame shall be sent in the RU indicated by the EHT variant User Info field, excluding any punctured 20 MHz subchannel indicated in the Disabled Subchannel Bitmap subfield in the EHT Operation element.

 Tgbe editor: Please update subclause 35.5.2.2 as follows. (track change enabled):